jebeck/dataviz-power-tools/dataviz-power-tools.md

     + map-reduce on (sub-)groups

 Note:
 Crossfilter was authored by some of the same developers who created D3 (including Mike Bostock).
-I think it should probably be your first choice for a filtering helper because it provides a real wealth of functionality, including all sorts of numerical querying - for exact values, values in a range, and there's even a way to implement union filters (less than 5 and greater than 10, for example) quite easily.
+I think it should probably be your first choice for a filtering helper because it provides a real wealth of functionality, including all sorts of numerical querying - for exact values, values in a range, and there's even a way to quite easily implement union filters (values less than 5 and greater than 10, for example).
 You can also divide the data into groups and reduce them in a variety of ways, including custom reductions.

 ### PourOver